Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, in the context of the US-China trade confrontation, there may be major changes in the US supply chain and imports.
 Specifically, the US may reduce imports of seafood products from China and seek alternative sources, including Vietnam.

-Shrimp and pangasius are Vietnam's main seafood products exported to the US, and the US's increase in tariffs on Chinese seafood may open up great opportunities for Vietnamese shrimp and pangasius to replace Chinese seafood products.
-This will help increase Vietnam's seafood exports to the US market.
+Shrimp and pangasius are Vietnam's main seafood products exported to the US, and the US's increase in tariffs on Chinese seafood could open up great opportunities for Vietnamese shrimp and pangasius to replace Chinese seafood products.
+This helps increase Vietnam's seafood exports to US market.
 In addition, China, with reduced seafood imports from the US, may switch to importing seafood products from Vietnam instead.

 As the trade war intensifies, the global supply chain may be disrupted, creating an opportunity for Vietnam to become a reliable alternative source for countries that want to avoid high tariffs from the US, especially seafood products.
 Therefore, Vietnam can be chosen as an alternative supplier in the global supply chain.